-A few photos of some of the spectacular bird-life we’ve come across on recent boat trips down western Cambodia’s Sangkar River.
-(Would have a lot more for you but since it’s tricky getting sharp shots of fast moving birds from a heavily vibrating boat we had to delete most of them!?)
+A few photos of some of the spectacular bird-life on the Sangkar River we’ve come across on recent boat trips down from Siem Reap to Battambang.
+(Would have a lot more for you but since it’s tricky getting sharp shots of fast-moving birds from a heavily vibrating boat we had to delete most of them!?)
 The Sangkar River begins in the mountains to the south of Battambang and flows through the provincial capital of the same name, through stretches of Battambang and Siem Reap Provinces before emerging into the southwest corner of the vast Tonle Sap Lake.
 Much of the latter part of the river’s course is through seasonally flooded, relatively pristine, marshland and ‘flooded forest.

-In this astonishing and still little known environment superlatives abound: Tonle Sap is the largest freshwater lake in Southeast Asia (2,500 sq kms dry season to 12,000 wet season), the largest freshwater swamp habitat in Southeast Asia, the most important waterbird habitat in Southeast Asia, has the largest colonies of endangered waterbirds in Southeast Asia and so-on!
+In this astonishing and still little known environment superlatives abound: Tonle Sap is the largest freshwater lake in Southeast Asia (2,500 sq kilometres in the dry season to 12,000 in the wet season), the largest freshwater swamp habitat in Southeast Asia, the most important waterbird habitat in Southeast Asia, has the largest colonies of endangered waterbirds in Southeast Asia and so-on!

 The area of flooded forest to the east of the river’s mouth, as it joins, the lake forms Prek Toal Bird Sanctuary – home to no less than 7 globally threatened species with; the world’s largest colonies of Oriental Darters, Spot-billed Pelicans and Greater Adjutants and Southeast Asia’s largest colonies of Black-hooded Ibis, Lesser Adjutants, Painted Storks and only colony of Milky Storks.

-The amazing boat journey from Siem Reap to Battambang is featured in the following tours: Indochina Adventure, Ruined Cities and Tropical islands, Cambodia Overland, Beyond Angkor, Saigon to Bangkok Overland and our photography special, Images of Cambodia.
+The amazing boat journey from Siem Reap to Battambang is featured in the following tours: Indochina Adventure, Ruined Cities and Tropical islands, Cambodia Overland and our photography special, Images of Cambodia.